 The David R. Cawley chapter of the National Junior Society was established to recognize those students who demonstrate excellence in the areas of scholarship, leadership, service, character, and citizenship.
 These students do a variety of community service in the Hooksett community.
-The NJHS web site can be accessed here.
+Check out the NJHS web site.

-Students in grades 6, 7, 8 meet on Tuesday afternoons to participate in the FIRST Robotics Team.
-Meetings begin in January and end in June.
+Students in grades 6, 7, 8 meet to participate in the FIRST Robotics Team.
 Students learn how to build and program Lego robots by using software program that power the robots to complete certain tasks.
 Students also build communication skills as they learn how to work as a team.

 STEM Club is open to all students grades 6-8 who are interested in working together to solve some problems.
-We meet on the first and third Wednesday of every month to work on inquiry-based Science, Technology, Engineering and Math (STEM) related activities.
+We meet every other Thursday to work on inquiry-based Science, Technology, Engineering and Math (STEM) related activities.
 Check the school Calendar for our next meeting.
-If you have any questions please get in touch with Mrs. Collins email@example.com or Mrs. Ward firstname.lastname@example.org.
+If you have any questions please get in touch with Mrs. Collins firstname.lastname@example.org or Mrs. Tremblay email@example.com.

 Student Council is an elected group of students that share ideas, interests and concerns regarding activities within the school.
 A key component of Student Council is the development of civic responsibility and leadership.
 Their role is to also promote school spirit and good citizenship among the entire student body.
 Fundraisers are held throughout the year that are sponsored by Student Council.
 These fundraisers help defer the cost for Washington, D.C.
 Camp MiTeNa, and other school activities.